dblock5/osticket-prereqs/README.md

 </p>
 <p>
   Using a virtual machine through Azure, I installed and enabled Internet Information Services (IIS), a web server that will allow osTicket to run.
 Then I enabled CGI and other common HTTP features.
-Then I checked to see if IIS was correctly installed by typing the loopback address (127.0.0.1) into the browser which displayed a page thst says Internet Information Services.
+Then checked to see if IIS was correctly installed by typing the loopback address (127.0.0.1) into the browser which displayed a page thst says Internet Information Services.

 </p>
 <br />